About

 SAW Video

 SAW Video is a media art centre in Ottawa offering up to 16 grants per year.
-Grants are awarded through the following funds and programs: the JumpstART Mentorship Program, the SAW Video Production Fund, the Video Virgin Fund, the Cultural Equity Fund, and the Aboriginal Voices Production Fund.
+Grants are awarded through the following funds and programs: the JumpstART Mentorship Program, the SAW Video Production Fund, the Video Virgin Fund, and the Cultural Equity Fund.
 From time to time, SAW Video also commissions artists for themed artistic programs.

 Top of page